dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 `"ontologies": [<ontology-definition>, <ontology-definition>, ...]`

-Inside the `ontologies` section, all resources and properties are described.
+Inside the `ontologies` section, all resource classes and properties are defined.
 A project may have multiple ontologies.
 It requires the following fields:

 - `name`
 - `label`